JuanEstebanOsma1012/Scraper_Springer/README.md

 # Scraper_Springer
-Simple Springer Scrapper to download masive searches metadata in a .ris format
+Simple Springer Scraper to download masive searches metadata in a .ris format

 # Version funcional
 The script works in Python 3.9.8